obsidian-level-maker/Obsidian/INSTALL.md

 ## Linux Compilation

-Assuming all those dependencies are met, then the following steps command will build the Oblige binary.
+Assuming all those dependencies are met, then the following steps will build the Oblige binary.
 (The '>' is just the prompt)

     > mkdir build
     > cd build